devzeb/blog-scripts/30-12-2023_embedded_cpp_make_std_chrono_work/30-12-2023_embedded_cpp_make_std_chrono_clock_work.md

 This means that `gettimeofday` is an *OS subroutine*, which is another name for *system call*.
 So `gettimeofday` is a function that is supposed to interact with the operating system.

-Many other platforms provide this particular system call to interact with the OS, e.g. the [Linux kernel]((https://man7.org/linux/man-pages/man2/syscalls.2.html)).
+On many other platforms, this system call is implemented and interacts with the OS, e.g. the [Linux kernel]((https://man7.org/linux/man-pages/man2/syscalls.2.html)).
 The function is also part of the [POSIX operating system standard](https://pubs.opengroup.org/onlinepubs/9699919799.2018edition/functions/gettimeofday.html).
+This means that it is supposed to be available on all POSIX compliant operating systems.

 However, on the Cortex M platform, we do not have an operating system kernel that is able to provide the current time.
 Therefore, this function is nowhere to be found in the platform specific version of the newlib C standard library (`libg_nano.a` in this case).